I can legally carry a concealed firearm in Illinois, but can I wear a COVID 19 protective mask while carrying concealed?

 You must report your IL CCL lost or stolen within 10 days of discovering it has been lost or stolen.
 You will need to provide a notarized statement and, if applicable, a copy of the police report stating that it was stolen.
 There is a replacement fee.

 Moving to Illinois and interested in applying for a resident license?
 How soon can you apply?
 Illinois issues licenses to residents and select non-residents as noted above.
 Residents are required to obtain a Firearm Owner's Identification (FOID) card in order to apply for a license.
 Non-residents are not required to have a FOID provided they have a valid concealed carry permit issued in their home state.
+Any new resident who is not otherwise prohibited from possessing or using a firearm, is not required to have a FOID card to possess firearms or firearms ammunition, until 60 calendar days after he or she obtains an Illinois driver's license or Illinois ID Card.

 Moving from Illinois and have a Illinois resident permit?
 Does that permit transfer to your new state?
 Is there a grace period during which your Illinois permit remains valid?
 Simply mail it back to the Firearms Services Bureau at 801 S. 7th Street, Suite 400M, Springfield Illinois 62703.
 Include a note that you have moved out of state and are surrendering your CCL.
 If you are moving to a substantially similar state and wish to have an Illinois CCL, you will have to re-apply as a non-resident.